 Pay for Mandatory Overtime

-The Fair Labor Standards Act s requires employers to pay time and a half to any non-exempt employees who work more than 40 hours in a week.
+The Fair Labor Standards Act requires employers to pay time-and-a-half to any non-exempt employees who work more than 40 hours in a week.
 Employers are not required to pay overtime to exempt employees.

 Seasonal and Cyclical Patterns for Overtime